Minko82/xlerobot-pro/README.md

 ## Overview
 The XLeRobot-Pro is an accessible bimanual mobile manipulator.
 Featuring an optimized 3D-printed frame, safety power envelopes, and NVIDIA Jetson Orin compute for high-end research and education.

 It is an evolution of the [XLeRobot](https://xlerobot.readthedocs.io/en/latest/software/getting_started/install.html) ecosystem.
-We have advanced the platform by integrating a stiffness-optimized structural redesign, a novel Tri-Bus power topology, and onboard GPU-accelerated autonomy, specifically tailored for accessible, high-performance research and robotics education.
+We have advanced the platform by integrating a stiffness-optimized structural redesign, a novel Tri-Bus power topology, and onboard GPU-accelerated autonomy, specifically tailored for accessible high-performance research and hands-on robotics education.

 <br>